-Rising in Central Africa, Cameron offers a rich and varied legacy that has shaped its people and way of life.
+Rising in Central Africa, Cameroon offers a rich and varied legacy that has shaped its people and way of life.
 Every one of the around 250 ethnic groups residing there follows unique customs and traditions.

-The Republic of Cameron
+The Republic of Cameroon

 The period of President Paul Biya